surt0008/CST8913/Lab11/Week11-Application-Migration-Lab.md

 - Antivirus traffic
 - Public internet IPs
 - Background Microsoft system services

-These are not part of the application and should be removed.

 ### Business requirements
 - The application is important for the business